Social Security Disability Insurance: Number and trends

-The number of disabled workers peaked in 2014 at 9.0 million and has declined in each year since, reaching 8.2 million individuals in 2020.
+The number of disabled workers peaked in 2014 at 9.0 million and has declined since, reaching 8.2 million in 2020.

 Concerns about the Disability Insurance (DI) Trust Fund's solvency arose from rapid program growth in the 1990s and early 2000s.
 In response, Congress temporarily reallocated a portion of payroll taxes from the Old-Age and Survivors Insurance (OASI) Trust Fund to the DI Trust Fund.
 A 2020 report projected depletion in 2065, followed by a 2021 analysis projecting depletion in 2057.
-However, the 2024 analysis projects the DI Trust Fund will be able to pay full benefits through the end of the 75-year projection period (2098).
+But the 2024 analysis projects the DI Trust Fund will be able to pay full benefits through the end of the 75-year projection period (2098).

-In addition to disabled workers, the Social Security program also pays benefits to disabled widow(er)s and disabled adult children.
+In addition to disabled workers, the Social Security program also pays benefits to disabled widow(er)s and disabled adult children (DAC).
 These beneficiaries are often analyzed along with disabled workers because the same definition of disability is used in the eligibility process.
-However, disabled widow(er) benefits are paid out of the Old-Age and Survivors Insurance (OASI) Trust Fund and disabled adult children may be paid out of the OASI or DI Trust Fund depending on whether the adult child qualifies because a parent is deceased or retired or whether a parent is disabled.
-In 2019, there were 1.14 million disabled adult children and 0.25 million disabled widow(er)s receiving benefits.
+But disabled widow(er) benefits are paid out of the Old-Age and Survivors Insurance (OASI) Trust Fund and disabled adult children may be paid out of the OASI or DI Trust Fund, depending on whether the adult child qualifies because a parent is deceased or retired or whether a parent is disabled.
+In 2019, 1.14 million disabled adult children and 0.25 million disabled widow(er)s received benefits.

+During the second Trump Administration, the Social Security Administration underwent significant internal changes, including the loss of roughly 13% of its staff and an effort to move many services online Researchers found that these changes made the process of claiming SSDI benefits significantly more difficult.